-View; clinical pharmacist prescribers in general practice and supporting care homes will become commonplace.
+View, prescribing clinical pharmacists in general practice and supporting care homes will become commonplace.
 The legislative opportunity for pharmacists to train as a prescriber has not largely been followed up with opportunities to use that training in a community pharmacy setting - which may be a missed opportunity for the profession and for patients.